S127-Pi/HAABSA-_Selective_DA/README.md

 # Selective Data Augmentation For HAABSA++
+## Environment
+This source code is configured to run with Python3 Tensorflow2.
+For development, a Python virtual environment(conda) is recommended.
+Notice: The code for the ontology reasoner is adjusted for the Linux operation system.

 ## HAABSA++
 The code for A Hybrid Approach for Aspect-Based Sentiment Analysis Using Contextual Word Emmbeddings and Hierarchical Attention